 Notes

-- Orange juice: Fresh or bottled is both fine to use.
+- Orange juice: Fresh or bottled is fine; fresh adds extra brightness.

 Nutrition